Understanding Consumer Proposals

 It is not necessary for all of your creditors to agree in order to get a proposal approved, however, it is necessary for the majority of creditors to be in favour of the terms of your proposal for it to become legally binding on all of your creditors.

-Once the proposal has been filed, all collection and enforcement actions by your creditors will be stayed.
+Once the proposal has been filed, creditors are stayed (stopped) from all collection and enforcement actions.
 This means that they cannot commence or continue any such actions pending completion of the proposal process.

 When you have completed the terms of your proposal and attended two mandatory counselling sessions, your Dischargeable Debts will be fully settled and you can then continue your life without the burden of these debts.